skyscrapers/charts/vertical-pod-autoscaler/README.md

 This chart is a fork from the helm chart of [FairwindsOps](https://github.com/FairwindsOps/charts/tree/master/stable/vpa)

-The CRD is not part of this Chart.
-This can be found in [the official repo](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/deploy/vpa-v1-crd.yaml).

 ## Chart Values

 | Key                                                 | Type   | Default                                                                                       | Description                                                                                                                                                                               |